 Board of Directors

-The ASI board of directors comprises two voting representatives from each of the eight academic colleges on campus, as well as other officers and representatives.
-The board is charged with setting policy for ASI, approving all funding allocations to programs and services, and advocating student interests on committees and boards.
-The board of directors meets every Tuesday at 1:15 p.m. in the Titan Student Union Board Room.
+The ASI board of directors is composed of two voting representatives from each of the eight academic colleges on campus, as well as other officers and representatives.
+The board is charged with setting policy for Associated Students Inc., approving all funding allocations to programs and services, and advocating student interests on committees and boards.
+The board of directors meets every Tuesday at 1:15 p.m. in the ASI Board Room of the Titan Student Union.
 These meetings are open to the public and all students are encouraged to attend.

 The Titan Student Centers (i.e., Titan Student Union, Student Recreation Center and satellite facilities) are governed by a student-majority board, which develops policies on issues ranging from operating hours to services offered.
-The purpose of the TSC board of trustees is to establish policies that will assure that the Titan Student Centers will be a unifying force between students, faculty and staff; a campus center for social, cultural and intellectual activities and services; a place to provide further opportunities to broaden and strengthen interpersonal relationships and self-enhancement within a large urban university; and to provide experience in self-government and civic responsibility.
-The TSC board of trustees meets every other Wednesday at 1:30 p.m. in the Titan Student Union Board Room.
+The purpose of the TSC board of trustees is to establish policies that will assure that the Titan Student Centers will be a unifying force between students, faculty and staff; a campus center for social, cultural, and intellectual activities and services; a place to provide further opportunities to broaden and strengthen interpersonal relationships and self-enhancement within a large urban university; and to provide experience in self-government and civic responsibility.
+The TSC board of trustees meets every other Wednesday at 1:30 p.m. in the ASI Board Room of the Titan Student Union.
 These meetings are open to the public and all students are encouraged to attend.

-Students don’t have to be elected to an ASI office to take part in leadership.
+Students don’t have to be elected to an ASI office to take part in student leadership.
 They can get involved in ASI by serving on committees, working on programs, and helping to develop new programs and services.
 Participation on committees as a student representative or serving as a volunteer provides networking opportunities, rewarding experiences and campus involvement, as well as insight into how the university functions, plans and deals with issues.
-Information regarding appointed student positions and volunteer opportunities is available in the ASI executive offices located in Titan Student Union 207 or by calling 657-278-3295.
-Students can also attend ASI Street Team meetings Tuesdays at 7 p.m. or Wednesdays at 4 p.m. in TSU Gabrielino.
+Information regarding appointed student positions and volunteer opportunities is available in the ASI Executive Offices located in Titan Student Union 207 or by calling 657-278-3295.
+Students can also attend ASI Street Team meetings on Tuesdays at 5 p.m. or Wednesdays at 3 p.m. in TSU Gabrielino.

 The ASI Human Resources Office provides part-time employment opportunities for Cal State Fullerton students.
 As a student assistant or work-study employee, students can gain valuable job experience, develop personal skills and build their resumes.
-Employment opportunities are available in a variety of ASI programs, including the Children’s Center, Student Recreation Center and the Titan Student Union.
-For information on current ASI employment opportunities, visit asi.fullerton.edu, stop by the ASI Human Resources Office in Titan Student Union 227 (Monday through Friday, 8 a.m. to 5 p.m.) or call 657-278-7068.
+Employment opportunities are available in a variety of ASI programs, including the Children’s Center, Student Recreation Center, Marketing and Design, and the Titan Student Union.
+For information on ASI employment opportunities, visit asi.fullerton.edu, stop by the ASI Human Resources Office in TSU 227 (Monday through Friday, 8 a.m. to 5 p.m.) or call 657-278-7068.

 ASI recognizes that many of the people who wish to attend the university are parents of young children, and that in order to attend classes these people must arrange for affordable, quality child care.
-Therefore, the CSUF Children’s Center has been established and operated, with ASI funds, for the purpose of making the educational opportunities at the university equally accessible to these parents of young children, regardless of sex, race or financial status.
-Trained preschool teachers and student interns provide a developmental program for children ages 4 months through pre-kindergarten year, that offers experiences in art, science, language, physical development, math, reading and music, with an emphasis on the development of social and problem-solving skills.
-For more information about the Children’s Center, including enrollment and academic internships, please call 657-278-4265.
+Therefore, the CSUF Children’s Center has been established and operated, with Associated Student Inc. funds, for the purpose of making the educational opportunities at the university equally accessible to these parents of young children, regardless of sex, race or financial status.
+Trained preschool teachers and student interns provide a developmental program for children ages 4 months through pre-kindergarten, which offers experiences in art, science, language, physical development, math, reading and music, with an emphasis on the development of social and problem-solving skills.
+For more information about the Children’s Center, including enrollment and academic internships, call 657-278-4265.